 Storing items during a move can be a balancing act.
 You’ve got the movers on one hand and the storage facility on the other.
 Everything has to come together just right or you’ll run into big—and potentially costly—issues.
-Here’s a look at the top five mistakes people make when moving things into a storage unit and tips on how to do it right.

 Before renting a storage unit, get a firm answer from the moving company about what type of vehicle the movers will be using.
 Many companies use moving trucks, while others use everything from a trailer pulled by a pickup truck to an 18-wheeler.
 Verify the vehicle type then get the dimensions—width, length, height, and weight at maximum capacity.

 Remember to clearly mark any fragile items to let movers know which boxes to handle with extra care.